Whilst successful premier league players definitely don’t seek out red cards on the field,

 and casino delights are extremely popular.

-number of premier leaguers over the years have found gambling to be as much a part of their
+a significant number of premier leaguers over the years have found gambling to be as much a part

 Matthew Etherington, who’s enjoyed premier league success with Tottenham Hotspur, Stoke

 and West Ham is reputed to have spent well over £1 million through racing bets on both

 horses and greyhounds, as well as in poker games.